You Are Here

-The UULMC website reports on continuing efforts on behalf of marriage equality, as well as other justice issues.
-Learn more about the February 2005 valentine project and see photos of this and other UULMC actions.
+The UUJMCA website reports on continuing efforts on behalf of marriage equality, as well as other justice issues.
+Learn more about the February 2005 valentine project and see photos of this and other UUJMCA actions.

 For information about same-sex marriage laws in various states see a May 2008 article on Stateline.org.

 Books about contemporary same sex partner relationships and marriage include Gay Marriage, Real Life: Ten Stories of Love and Family by Michelle Bates Deakin (Boston: Skinner House Books); Confessions of the Other Mother: Non-Biological Lesbian Moms Tell All by Harlyn Aizley (Boston: Beacon Press); Courting Equality: A Documentary History of America's First Legal Same-Sex Marriages, by Patricia A. Gozemba and Karen Kahn, photographs by Marilyn Humphries (Boston: Beacon Press, 2007); and What Is Marriage For by E. J. Graff (Boston: Beacon Press).